 For more information, contact Jim McDonald, Field Services Sales Representative, by email or phone: 410.949.1925

 Read more about MET's Sign Shop Program for electric sign manufacturers.

 Find out more about MET's Control Panel Shop Program.

 MET is available to present an on-site Electrical Product Safety Seminar.
-This seminar provides assistance and guidelines for Authorities Having Jurisdiction (AHJs) with updates on the requirements of the NEC as they relate to mandatory equipment certification.
-MET's Product Safety Seminar will assist inspection authorities with these and other issues related to uncertified equipment they encounter in the field.
+This seminar provides assistance and guidelines for site owners and operators, with updates on the requirements of the NEC as they relate to mandatory equipment certification, and includes coverage of other primary issues related to uncertified equipment in the field.

 A request for MET Laboratories' Product Safety Seminar to be given at your facility should be sent to Jim McDonald.